11th Airborne Division: Luzon

 On 22 January the division was placed on alert for an operation on the island of Luzon, to the north of Leyte.
 Five days later the 187th and 188th Glider Infantry Regiments were embarked for Luzon by sea, while the 511th Parachute Infantry Regiment flew by C-46 Commando transport aircraft to Mindoro.
 At dawn on 31 January the 188th GIR led an amphibious assault near Nasugbu, in southern Luzon.
 Supported by a short naval barrage, A-20 Havoc light bombers and P-38 Lightning fighter aircraft, a beach-head was established in the face of light Japanese resistance.
 The regiment moved rapidly to secure Nasugbu, after which its 1st Battalion advanced up the island's arterial Highway 17 to deny the Japanese time to establish defenses further inland.
 The 2nd Battalion moved south, crossing the River Lian and securing the division's right flank.
 By 10:30 elements of the 188th had pushed deep into southern Luzon, creating the space for the 187th GIR to come ashore.
 The 188th's 2nd Battalion was relieved and the regiment continued its advance, reaching the River Palico by 14:30 and securing a vital bridge before it could be destroyed by Japanese combat engineers.

 Following Highway 17 to Tumalin, the regiment began to encounter heavier Japanese resistance.
 At midnight the 187th took over the lead and the two glider infantry regiments rested briefly before tackling the main Japanese defensive lines.
 These consisted of trenches linked to bunkers and fortified caves, and were manned by several hundred infantry with numerous artillery pieces in support.
 At 09:00 on 1 February the glider infantry launched their assault, and by midday had managed to break through the first Japanese position; they spent the rest of the day conducting mopping up operations.
 On the morning of 2 February the second line was breached, and by midnight the 188th had broken a third.
-The divisional reconnaissance platoon was now in the vicinity of Tagaytay Ridge, the intended site of the 511th Parachute Infantry Regiment's first combat drop.
+The divisional reconnaissance platoon was now in the vicinity of Tagaytay Ridge, the intended site of the 511th Parachute Infantry Regiment's first combat drop.Harclerode, p.
+617.

 The 511th's airborne operation had originally been scheduled for 2 February, but with Swing's insistence that the drop was only to go ahead if his ground forces were in range to offer support, the dogged Japanese resistance encountered delayed the operation.
 With only 48 C-47s available, the 511th was forced to deploy in three waves.
 The regimental staff, the 2nd Battalion and half of the 3rd Battalion would drop first, the rest of the regiment would arrive in the second lift, and the 457th Parachute Field Artillery Battalion would drop in the third.